Nikau Foundation is led by a dedicated volunteer Board of Trustees, supported by our Patron and Co-opted Members of the Funding Sub Committee.

 Robert is a keen sportsman enjoying golf, tennis and mountain biking.

 Non Trustee Members of Sub Committees

-Co-opted member of the Investment Committee / Investment Management
+Co-opted member of the Audit, Risk and Investment Committee / Investment Management

 External member of Audit, Risk and Investment Sub Committee:

 CEO NZRB, formerly CEO of MFAT & NZ Post, Lawyer

 John Allen was appointed the Chief Executive of the New Zealand Racing Board in March 2015, having previously held the role of Chief Executive and Secretary of Foreign Affairs and Trade since July 2009.
 He was the Government’s chief adviser on foreign and trade policy, official development assistance, international law, and diplomatic and consular issues.

 Prior to joining the Ministry of Foreign Affairs and Trade, John was Chief Executive of New Zealand Post, where he led a range of initiatives to drive growth in advance of declining mail volumes.
 He held a number of senior positions at New Zealand Post before his appointment as its Chief Executive in 2003.